 Know Your Customer

 FMO plays an important role as gatekeeper to help prevent financial economic crime (FEC) and preserve the integrity and reputation of the financial system.
-We implement high standards and best practices which continue to develop over time.
-This means FMO only wants to deal with customers of good standing and reputation.
-In order to know with whom we are establishing a business relationship, FMO needs to acquire and monitor information and documents concerning the identity of a customer, gain insight into the business and its structure, and assess customer integrity risk holistically.
-Referred to as Know Your Customer (KYC), this is an integral part of the investment process and the relationship throughout its entire lifetime.
+FMO only wants to deal with customers of good standing.
+FMO obtains and monitors information and documents concerning the identity of a customer, gains insight into the business and its structure, and assesses customer integrity risk holistically.
+Referred to as Know Your Customer (KYC), this is an integral part of the investment process and the customer relationship throughout its entire life cycle.

-In the past year, FMO has made improvements in the governance and infrastructure of its FEC capabilities.
-This includes a significant increase in the number of FTEs in both the first and second lines of defense.
-In the first line of defense, a new KYC department was formed that supports and works closely with the investment teams to prepare in-depth customer due diligence.
-The Compliance Department maintains the second line of defense and has transferred some of its tasks to the investments teams, to better reflect the investment team’s responsibility towards KYC.
-Other improvements include the enhancement of FMO’s FEC Framework, where new policies and procedures and guidance notes on a variety of relevant FEC themes were developed, enabling the investment teams to conduct proper due diligence.
-A mandatory training program was deployed for all (permanent and temporary) investment personnel and relevant support functions, which will continue in 2021.
-FMO renewed its KYC-source system that allows FMO to perform KYC in a more efficient and sustainable manner and demonstrate compliance with its FEC Framework.
+In the past year, FMO has improved its FEC governance and infrastructure.
+We significantly increased the number of FTEs in both the first and second lines of defense.
+In the first line, a new KYC department was formed that supports and works closely with the investment teams to prepare in-depth customer due diligence.
+The Compliance Department comprises the second line and has transferred some of its tasks to the first line, to better reflect their responsibility towards KYC.
+We also updated FMO’s FEC Framework, which includes new policies and procedures, enabling the investment teams to conduct in-depth DD in line with applicable laws and regulations.
+A mandatory anti-bribery and corruption training was rolled out for all (permanent and temporary) investment personnel and relevant support functions, which will continue in 2022.
+New employees received KYC training during their first weeks at FMO.